viperleed/viperleed/doc/content/measurement/best_practice.rst

 electron beam at the sample plate to produce uniform illumination.
 Ensure that the distance between the sample plate and the LEED screen when measuring the flat field is equal to the distance between the sample surface and the LEED screen during the corresponding |LEED-IV| measurement.
+Measure the sample thickness beforehand and move the sample plate by that distance closer to the electron gun.

 You can either use the |LEED-IV| measurement mode or a single snapshot to measure stray light (dark frames) emitted by the electron gun and other light